The Reason IR-4 chose IICA

 The projects identified include:

-- Spinetoram on banana, papaya and pineapple to control fruit fly and some lepidopterous insects.
+- Spinetoram on banana and pineapple to control lepidopterous insects and for suppression of fruit flies.

 - Trifloxystrobin+ Fluopyram on papaya to control black spot caused by Asperisporium caricae.

 - Oxathiapiprolin on cacao bean (cocoa) to control black pod rot caused by Phytophthora spp.

 The Countries contributing to this work include: